amnuts/opcache-gui/README.md

 So to get started with a new language, copy the `example.json` to the language you want that doesn't already exist - for example, `pt-br.json`.
 Then fill in the translations into the values.
 Once done, rebuild with `php ./build/build.php -l pt-br`.

 ## Releases

+**Version 3.5.0**\
+This version changes how the build process includes the javascript.
+* The `-j`/`--local-js` flag now embeds the javascript into the `index.php` file rather than having them as a separate files
+* The `-r`/`--remote-js` option has been added to allow you to decide where you get the 3rd-party files from (either when fetched locally or when added as remote script links), with `cloudflare`, `jsdelivr`, or `unpkg` being available options
+* CloudFlare has been set as the default for the remote js links
+* Added PR#94 from @M-Falken
+* Added PR#95 from @firassziedan

 **Version 3.4.0**\
 This version adds a little more info about the files in the cache, and allows a bit more configuration though the config and build script.